mx101/NotGalaga/DEVELOPMENT.md

 - 6:05am - Added player shooting sound effect

 - 6:20am - Added enemy bullet image.
 Also, we are now differentiating between enemy bullets and player bullets

+- 11:00am - Added drawGameDead function that prints out a simple life lost message in the window when the player ship dies.